The best ethical jumpsuits for this and the coming year come in all fabrics, cuts and styles!

 Prices: From around $200

 Sustainability: Jaline Resort is proud to employ Mexican artisans to retain their local textile traditions.
-All materials used are fully biodegradable.
+All materials used are fully biodegradable, and hand-woven by female artisans.

 I’ve just discovered this sustainable brand, which was founded by a husband and wife duo.
 They combine classic French aesthetics with the finest European craftsmanship – in this case, from Belarus.